ImLunaUwU/APIs/README.md

 `sudo systemctl start api.service`\
 `sudo systemctl status api.service`

-If everything was done correctly, you should now have a working API server.
+If everything was done correctly, you should now have a working API server.\
+This API server would also start when your machine boots, right after network, assuming you'll be using the service template provided here.